Ginger (Speedy J album): Release and reception

 Warp Records released Ginger on 21 June 1993, while Plus 8 released the album concurrently in Canada.
 The Designer's Republic designed the artwork for the Warp version.
 Paap later described the sleeves of Ginger and his other early albums as incorporating "a typical 'intelligent techno' style."
 In the United Kingdom, the album reached number 68 on the UK Albums Chart and stayed on the chart for one week; it currently remains Paap's highest-charting album in the UK.
 In a contemporary review, Rupert Howe of Select magazine praised how Ginger was "only tangentially connected to the here-today-gone-yesterday that plagues club dancefloors."
 He felt that although the album may sound uneventful on paper, this nonetheless exemplified how "the simplest pleasures are often the hardest to get to grips with."

 Reviewing the album retrospectively, Joshua Glazer of AllMusic's Joshua Glazer describes Ginger as finding Paap at "roughly the same point on the growth curve that the Beatles were during Rubber Soul."
 He wrote that each sound on the album was "magnificently structured, in perfect pitch and timber with every other sound, making Ginger a masterpiece of techno music as audio design."
 Writing for A Guide to Essential Ambient & Downtempo Albums, Mike Watson described Ginger as "among the finest lounge-room techno or 'electronic listening music' releases of the decade."
 Glazer describes Ginger as among the first IDM records, writing that it singled a "furtherance from techno's dancefloor mandate" which would soon be adopted by acclaimed acts like the Black Dog and Autechre.
 In 2014, Fact placed "De-Orbit" at number 9 on its list of the "100 greatest IDM tracks".
 They described the track as an "important turning point" in the progression between techno and IDM, and commented that Ginger and Paap's other early productions "remain a milestone to this day.
 What began as techno suddenly began to feel like something else."
+Dutch trance producer Armin van Buuren cited Ginger as an inspiration on hit hit single "Communication" (1999).
+Ginger was re-released by Warp on 10 November 2023, and peaked on the UK Dance Albums Chart at number 30 in January 2024.